 There is one very simple remedy that will keep you and your equipment safe.
 Before you embark on your trip and you are taking a notebook computer and your smartphone, check the contents and make sure that anything that could remotely be construed by any nation's Customs as being offensive, illegal or even obnoxious, is removed.
 Not just deleted, but wiped from the computer's recycle bin, so that it cannot be recovered.
 Don't have any content that could cause you a problem.

 This doesn't mean that you cannot access such sensitive files.
 All you need to do is to set up a Cloud storage account or a Network Addressed Storage (NAS) device that is connected to the Internet.
-Put your sensitive files on it and when you need them, download them to your computer and smartphone, once you have passed through Customs and are in that foreign nation or even once you have cleared Australian Customs on the way back home.
-Of course you should never put a reference or the web address and log-on details for that remote storage on any of your equipment and never disclose this to anybody.
+Put your sensitive files on it and when you need them, download them to your computer and smartphone, once you have passed through Customs and are in that foreign nation.
+Of course you should never put a reference or the web address and log-on details for that remote storage on any of your equipment and never disclose this to foreign Customs or anybody else.
 That way, no Customs officials will be any the wiser, even if they thoroughly examine your computer or smartphone.

 The best thing to do before travelling to any foreign nation is to determine what that nation allows visitors to bring with them.
 Most importantly, if you are taking prescription medicines, get your doctor to give you a document listing those medicines and stating that they are officially prescribed for your health.
 Even so, certain medicines are not permitted into some nations, such as codeine, so always check to see what is or is not allowed.